 10 Crazy Creations of “Plant Wizard” Luther Burbank

-Even if you haven't heard of Luther Burbank, you probably tasted his work the last time you ate a french fry.
-In the early 20th century, Burbank created over 800 varieties of fruits, flowers, and vegetables.
+Even if you've never heard of Luther Burbank, you've probably tasted his work the last time you ate a French fry.
+In the early 20th century, Burbank—who was born on March 7, 1849—created over 800 varieties of fruits, flowers, and vegetables.
 The "Plant Wizard," as he was called, had a unique approach to horticulture that was part Darwinism, part Thomas Edison.
-And while his failures often sound like something out of a sci-fi novel, we’re still eating many of his creations—inventions?—today.
+And while his failures often sound like something out of a sci-fi novel, we’re still eating many of his creations today.

 Luther Burbank’s career started with a tiny seedpod growing on a potato plant in his garden.
 Most people would disregard the inedible seedpod, but Burbank had been reading Charles Darwin.
 Intrigued by Darwin's idea that each plant contains countless possible variations, he planted the 23 seeds.
 Only two of the resulting plants produced potatoes, but one of them was a doozy.
 It yielded tons of big potatoes with thin brown skin and white flesh.
 Today, a slight variation of this potato (due to a spontaneous mutation in a farmer’s field) is used in everything from tater tots to french fries.

 Burbank was fond of daisies, so he set out to invent his ideal version of one.
 He wanted large, white blossoms that would bloom for a long period of time.
 First, he cross-pollinated the oxeye field daisy with the English field daisy.
 Then he took the best of those plants and crossed them with the Portuguese field daisy—a process that took six years.